Rakeela/dragora-notes/2021-5-4-Ninety-Sixth.md

 I was treated deeply abusively in childhood by a very deceptive environment, when all I wanted was to study peacefully.
 My opposition to blind natalism was demonized by a rape culture who defended their right to be bigoted anti-intellectuals with a violent society.
 I call out to a higher power for protection from rape culture, if there is indeed any such higher power; I will never reproduce without extensive assurances that any child of mind will be treated better than I was.

 ---
+If it didn't have an ugly beepy motif in the opening, "A Candle's Fire" by Beirut on the album The Rip Tide might be my favorite song.
+The artist's choice to use beepy bits in this song was a terrible mistake.

+---
 Back to [[day-post-archive]]